TammyCarrick/Retail-Data-Analysis/README.md

 - All subcategories have had positive growth from 2019 to 2022 except the supplies subcategory.

 ## Recommendations & Next Steps
 - Investigate why sales exhibit a steep dip in January and February, flatline in the middle of the year, and then see a surge in September, November, and December.
-Are there promotions or discounts we can offer to combat this dip and low sales?
+Are there promotions or discounts we can offer to combat this dip?
 - The Eastern region has increased its yearly number of customers similar to other regions, yet it has experienced the least growth in average sales per customer - expand this analysis to understand why.
 Investigate whether there is an issue with a new competitor in this region.
 - Investigate why the supplies subcategory is not experiencing sales growth like all the other subcategories.
 Is there an issue with the product, competition, pricing, etc.?